-14.1 A pre-installation survey of the property must be carried out to determine suitability for treatment and the need for any necessary repairs to the building structure before application of the Structherm Structural EPS/Phenolic/PIR External Wall Insulation System.
-A specification must be prepared for each elevation of the building indicating, for example:

-- position of starter tracks and render beads - additional rigid corner mesh at corners of openings - detailing around windows, doors and at eaves - damp-proof course (dpc) level - location and type of weather seals to be used and location of water-deflection channels - areas where flexible sealants must be used - position of fire barriers.

-14.2 The survey should include tests conducted on the substrate of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance of the proposed mechanical fixings.
-An assessment and recommendation is made on the type and number of fixings required to withstand the building's expected wind loading based on calculations using the relevant wind speed data for the site and the pull-out resistances (see section 7).
+- 14.1 A pre-installation survey of the property must be carried out to determine suitability for treatment and the need for any necessary repairs to the building structure before application of the Structherm Structural EPS/Phenolic/PIR External Wall Insulation System.
+A specification must be prepared for each elevation of the building indicating, for example: - position of starter tracks and render beads - additional rigid corner mesh at corners of openings - detailing around windows, doors and at eaves - damp-proof course (dpc) level - location and type of weather seals to be used and location of water-deflection channels - areas where flexible sealants must be used - position of fire barriers. - 14.2 The survey should include tests conducted on the substrate of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance of the proposed mechanical fixings.
+An assessment and recommendation is made on the type and number of fixings required to withstand the building's expected wind loading based on calculations using the relevant wind speed data for the site and the pull-out resistances (see section 7). - 14.3 A detailed survey of the existing cladding must also be carried out by a suitably experienced and competent individual.
+Where the existing cladding is removed, the exposed frame must be wire-brushed to remove any minor rust and significantly-corroded sections of steelwork should be replaced.
+All the steelwork should be painted with a protective coating in accordance with BS EN ISO 12944-5: 2007. - 14.4 Where surfaces are covered with an existing rendering, it is essential that the bond between the background and the render is adequate.
+All loose areas should be hacked off and reinstated. - 14.5 On existing buildings, purpose-made sills must be fitted to extend beyond the finished face of the system.
+New buildings should have suitably deep sills designed to prevent water ingress, which should incorporate drips to shed water clear of the system. - 14.6 Internal wet work, eg screeding or plastering, should be completed and allowed to dry prior to the application of a system.

-14.3 Surfaces should be sound, clean, and free from loose material.
-The flatness of surfaces must be checked; this may be achieved by using a straight-edge spanning the storey height.
-Excessive irregularities can be adjusted by using the BRO1 brackets or packers behind the fixing positions.

-14.4 Where surfaces are covered with an existing rendering, it is essential that the bond between the background and the render is adequate.
-All loose areas should be hacked off and reinstated.

-14.5 On existing buildings, purpose-made sills must be fitted to extend beyond the finished face of the system.
-New buildings should have suitably deep sills designed to prevent water ingress, which should incorporate drips to shed water clear of the system.

-14.6 Internal wet work, eg screeding or plastering, should be completed and allowed to dry prior to the application of a system.